 Flowers, buds, fan leaves, sugar leaves, stems, trichomes, and more.

-Join me as we explore the anatomy of a female cannabis plant and discuss which parts are the most beneficial for you and your unique needs.
+Join me as we explore the different parts of a cannabis plant, why we want female plants, and discover which parts benefit you and your unique needs.

-Premade cannabis products like edibles and vapes are much easier to come by these days with the growth of legal medical and recreational markets.
+Premade cannabis products like edibles and vapes are much easier to come by these days as more and more people discover the benefits of cannabis.

 However, real, live cannabis plants remain elusive because, despite legalization, growing cannabis remains illegal in most states.